ClaudiaShu/DeformTime/readme.md

 ### 1. Create a Conda Environment

 <!-- Maybe have a small paragragh on what environment and device the code and requirements have been tested on -->
-First, create a Conda environment with Python 3.9.
-In the terminal, run the following command:
+Our code was tested with Python 3.9.
+To create a Conda environment, run the following command in the terminal:

 ```sh
 conda create --name dtime python=3.9